Although Chris comes from a musical family, his rebellious

 he learnt the viola, and later took trombone lessons with Richard Hall at West Norfolk

 Music Centre.
-He has been a member of the Norfolk Symphony Orchestra, is a member of Centre Stage Swing Band and has recently taken over as Musical Director of Hunstanton Concert Band.
+He has been a member of the Norfolk Symphony Orchestra and Centre Stage Swing Band and is Musical Director of Hunstanton Concert Band.
 Chris love of the eccentric and idiosyncratic meant that when he came across the serpent, he had to have one, and his interest in early music and folk music in turn led to him reviving the Kings Lynn Waites.

 The traditional title of Chief Waite does not in any way imply the remotest musical superiority, but was used for whichever member of the original Lynn Waites was responsible for financial dealings with the Town Council, and therefore reflects Chris position as the bands manager.